bitburner-official/bitburner-src/src/Tutorial/ui/doc/basicgameplay/terminal.md

 text files (.txt) can be edited.
 If the file does not already exist, then a new empty file will be created.

-ps
+## ps
-^^

     $ ps [-g, --grep pattern]

 Prints all scripts that are currently running on the current server.
-The :code:`-g, --grep pattern` option will only output running scripts where the name matches the provided pattern.
+The `-g, --grep pattern` option will only output running scripts where the name matches the provided pattern.

-rm
+## rm
-^^

     $ rm [filename]